yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_prereqs.md

 ### PHP

 API Portal requires PHP 7.1 or later.
-Support of PHP 7.4 is introduced in version 7.7.20200130.
+(Support for PHP 7.4 was introduced in version 7.7.20200130.)

 In addition you must have the following PHP modules installed: